Is my roof suitable for PV solar panels?

 Once in position, the lightweight aluminium rails are screwed into place and these locate the panels and give an ultra-neat finished look.
 This work is done by good installers within a day or two, depending on the system size.
 Connecting wires are routed down through the roof and into your attic space where the main inverter converts the panels electricity to a usable current.

 Although the most common type of PV solar panel in the UK are Monocrystalline, different installers use their own preferred panel manufacturer, so the panel sizes vary across the industry.
 As a rough guide, individual panels are generally of a similar size to a flat-screen TV.

 The increase in PV solar panels across the UK has brought many installation companies into the industry – like most other industries, many are good, but some are not so.
 That’s why it’s imperative and just as important to research and find a good installer as it is to select a good panel type.

 Interestingly, this fact will make you sound PV smart.
 Photovoltaic solar panels actually perform more efficiently when cooler than hotter.
 This is why they are ideal for the UK climate – just ask the Germans with a similar climate.

 Intriguingly, contrary to popular belief, the magic occurs, not within the panels themselves, but the inverter box.
 The inverter is the keystone component in the system and installing a good inverter will give you peace of mind during the system’s long 30+ year lifespan.

-Research, research, research and you’ll get good kit at a good price by a good installer and you’ll reap the benefits as the world around your box get crazier and crazier.
+Research, research, research and you’ll get a good kit at a good price by a good installer and you’ll reap the benefits of the world around your box get crazier and crazier.

 "Feel the pride."Stuart Lovatt November 5, 2015